Great North of Scotland Railway: Establishment and construction

 In 1845 the Great North of Scotland Railway was formed to build a railway from Aberdeen to Inverness.
 The proposed 108+1/4 mi route, which needed few major engineering works, followed the River Don to Inverurie, via Huntly and Keith to a crossing of the River Spey, and then to Elgin and along the coast via Nairn to Inverness.
 Branch lines to Banff, Portsoy, Garmouth and Burghead would total 30+1/2 mi.
-At the same time the Perth & Inverness Railway proposed a direct route over the Grampian Mountains to Perth, and the Aberdeen, Banff & Elgin Railway suggested a route that followed the coast to better serve the Banffshire and Morayshire fishing ports.
-Three private bills were presented to Parliament seeking permission to build a railway, but the Aberdeen, Banff & Elgin failed to raise funds, and the Perth & Inverness Railway was rejected because the railway would be at altitudes that approached 1500 ft and needed steep gradients.
-The Great North of Scotland Railway Act received Royal Assent on 26 June 1846.
+At the same time the Perth and Inverness Railway proposed a direct route over the Grampian Mountains to Perth, and the Aberdeen, Banff and Elgin Railway suggested a route that followed the coast to better serve the Banffshire and Morayshire fishing ports.
+Three private bills were presented to Parliament seeking permission to build a railway, but the Aberdeen, Banff and Elgin failed to raise funds, and the Perth and Inverness Railway was rejected because the railway would be at altitudes that approached 1500 ft and needed steep gradients.
+The Great North of Scotland Railway Act 1846 (9 & 10 Vict. c. ciii) received royal assent on 26 June 1846.

 In the aftermath of the railway mania railway companies became an unpopular investment and the necessary finance could not be raised.
-The company suggested at a meeting in November 1849 that whereas £650,000 was needed for a double-track railway from Aberdeen to Inverness, only £375,000 would be needed for a single-track railway from Kittybrewster, 1+1/2 mi from Aberdeen, to Keith, half way to Inverness.
+The company suggested at a meeting in November 1849 that whereas £650,000 was needed for a double-track railway from Aberdeen to Inverness, only £375,000 would be needed for a single-track railway from Kittybrewster, 1+1/2 mi from Aberdeen, to Keith, halfway to Inverness.
 The meeting recommended that the bridges and works be built wide enough for a second track when this was needed.
 Construction eventually began in November 1852, albeit to Huntly, 12+1/2 mi short of Keith, with William Cubitt as engineer.
 The severe winter the following year delayed work.
 Between Inverurie and Aberdeen the line took over the Aberdeenshire Canal, the purchase of which delayed construction as it was necessary to settle the claims of each shareholder individually.